Crockpot Hot Dogs When You Need to Feed A Crowd Without Fuss

 2. Beer: Cooking hot dogs in beer can add a unique, malty flavor.
 Choose a beer you like, as its flavor will infuse into the hot dogs.

-3. Sauerkraut Juice: If you like sauerkraut, simmering hot dogs in sauerkraut juice can impart a tangy and sour taste to the hot dogs.
+3. Sauerkraut Juice: If you like sauerkraut, simmering hot dogs in sauerkraut juice can impart a tangy, sour flavor.

 4. Apple Juice: Cooking hot dogs in apple juice can add a touch of sweetness and fruity flavor.
 These are delicious hot dogs that kids especially enjoy.